damiers/dami-lab.top/content/authors/Zongfang_Liu/_index.md

 user_groups:
   - Alumni
 ---
-I graduated from School of Information Science and Engineering, Shandong University with a Bachelor's degree in 2022。Currently, I am a Vision Algorithm Engieer of the [Hybrid Video Solution Department](https://carrier.huawei.com/en/old-solutions/Service-reconstruction/hybrid-video), Huawei Nanjing Research & Development Center.
-My research interest is ML/DL algorithms and it's application, especially in computer vision field.
-Besides, I'm passionate about using my algorithmic and programming skills to solve practical problems in different field.
+I graduated from School of Information Science and Engineering, Shandong University with a Bachelor's degree in 2022.
+Currently, I'm a Vision Algorithm Engieer of the [Hybrid Video Solution Department](https://carrier.huawei.com/en/old-solutions/Service-reconstruction/hybrid-video), Huawei Nanjing Research & Development Center.
+My research interest is ML/DL algorithms and it's application.
+Besides, I'm passionate about using my algorithmic and programming skills to solve biological problems.

+I have gone through a hard time and have taken many detours in the past.
+Fortunately, it's not too late to change.
+I will do my best to make it up in the future.

+No way to return, is the way to victory.